genesem/nanoserv/README.md

 * `go build nanoserv.go && ./nanoserv`

 -----

-By default web server listens on :3000 tcp port.
+By default web server listen on :3000 tcp port.

-This can be changed altering line #5: const lPort = ":3000" to desired port.
+This can be changed altering the line #5: const lPort = ":3000" to desired port.